Congressman Neil Abercrombie, D-Hawaii, is the primary sponsor of the House

 proposes the establishment of a governing apparatus by and for people of

-bill will come to a vote during this Congressional session.
+to a vote during this Congressional session.

 In this installment of an interview with Indian Country Today, Abercrombie

 discussed Native Hawaiians and their historical trust relationship with the

 Indian Country Today: So you've said Native Hawaiians have 2.2 million

 acres of ceded and homestead land.
 Is it contiguous?